 Wallet gets smarter

-Tap-to-pay is coming to the US, letting small businesses accept payments on their smartphones without having to buy dedicated card-reading hardware.
+Tap-to-Pay is here, letting small businesses accept payments on their smartphones without having to buy dedicated card-reading hardware.

 Digital keys are now easier to share, with Messages and Mail support along with third-party integrations including WhatsApp.
 If you get sent a virtual key, you can add it to your own Apple Wallet.
 Support is still limited at the moment, and most likely found in high-end hotels, but car makers are slowly getting on board too.